romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What factors should be considered when analyzing the consumption of metered products like GitHub Actions minutes or storage for GitHub Packages?
+Q: What factors should be considered when analyzing the consumption of metered products like GitHub Actions minutes or storage for GitHub Packages?
 <details><summary>Show the answer</summary><p>

 - **The type of workflows triggering GitHub Actions and their frequency**